-Google is teaming up with five telecom and communications firms to install an undersea cable network between the US and Japan to help deal with increasing Internet traffic between North America and Asia.
+Back in 2014, Google teamed up with five telecom and communications firms to install an undersea cable network between the United States and Japan to help deal with increasing Internet traffic between North America and Asia.

-Commenting on the venture, Google’s Urs Hölzle said the undersea cable was vital to help keeps its products fast and reliable, “whether it’s for the more than a billion Android users or developers building products on Google Cloud Platform.”
+A couple years ago, Google’s Urs Hölzle said the undersea cable was vital to help keeps its products fast and reliable, “whether it’s for the more than a billion Android users or developers building products on Google Cloud Platform.”
 The cable actually launched pretty close to on schedule, as the project was slated to go into operation in spring of 2016.
 The six-fiber pair cable also lived up to its data capacity promise of 60 terabits per second – that’s about 10 million times faster than your cable modem.

 Besides Google, the project also involves investment from a number of Asia-based firms, including China Mobile International, China Telecom Global, Global Transit, KDDI, and SingTel.

-Google has invested in such undersea cable projects before, in 2008 laying one to Japan, and in 2011 helping to build one between Japan and a number of south-east Asian nations.
-With its business built around the Web, the Mountain View company is, of course, more than happy to put money into such ventures.
-It’s also working to improve broadband speeds in US cities, and has various projects on the go to bring Internet access to remote areas around the world.
+Google has invested in such undersea cable projects before, in 2008 laying one to Japan, and in 2011 helping to build one between Japan and a number of Southeast Asian nations.
+With its business built around the web, Google is, of course, more than happy to put money into such ventures.
+It’s also working to improve broadband speeds in U.S. cities, and has various projects on the go to bring Internet access to remote areas around the world.